 A visual water quality evaluation should be made as a first step in confirming that the system is properly processing water.
 Regardless of the water source or intended use, the effluent should be Clear, Colorless and Odorless.
 If the processed water meets these three criteria and the sanitation system is operating properly, the water is likely safe for application.

-Note: To confirm NSF-350 water quality and document that the processed water is safe for exposure to the public, a sample of the effluent must be taken and evaluated by an independent test lab.
+Note: To confirm that the system meets the requirements of the NSF/ANSI Standard 350, and that the processed water is safe for exposure to the public, a sample of the effluent must be taken and evaluated by an independent test lab.

 At Wahaso, we ask that you regularly check and record the effluent “WAR” Score – Water Aesthetics Rating.
 It is a fast and simple way to document water quality day to day and before and after making system adjustments.